 After lunch, stock up on fresh picked veggies, fruits and other goodies from the adorable open air farm stand.
-Antique furniture and handpainted signs are the backdrop to oodles of fresh produce from the farm and other surrounding small farms.
-Now’s the perfect time to load up on strawberries before the season is over.
+Antique furniture and hand-painted signs are the backdrop to oodles of fresh produce from the farm and other surrounding small farms.

 Both options offer a great opportunity to support local farmers and connect with where your food comes from.

 Work off lunch with a hike along the scenic loop trail at Flat Island Preserve, just a 7 minute drive away.
 The entire trail is shaded and lined with lush greenery including a variety of palms, ferns, and cypress trees.
 There's also a short boardwalk that leads out to a tranquil floating dock on the water.
 There's ample parking, clean restroom facilities and maps are available at the trailhead.
 We only saw a few other hikers during our visit on a weekend.
 Admission is free.
 FYI: pups aren't allowed.

 Located just 10 minutes from the farm, this German bakery features live music on the weekends from noon-3pm in the outdoor beer garden.
 You can also stock up on homemade breads and sweets.
 Check the website for current hours, music lineup and online ordering.

 Green Mountain Scenic Overlook and Trailhead